GChristensen/enso-portable/readme.md

 `certmgr.exe -add appcert.cer -s -r localMachine root`

-NOTE: if you are signing on a virtual machine, you also need to import there the certificate you created and installed on the real one using the `certmgr.exe` command shown above.
+NOTE: if you are signing on a virtual machine, you also need to import there the certificate you created and installed on the real one by using the same `certmgr.exe` command as shown above (administrator elevation is required).

-5. Sign the Python binary:
+5. Issue the following command to sign the Python binary:

 `SignTool sign /v /s PrivateCertStore /n "Application Certificate - For Use on This Machine Only" "C:\Program Files\Enso\python\pythonu.exe"`

 NOTE: pythonu.exe is a Python binary with the application manifest option `UIAccess` set to `ture`.
 Because Enso is a modeless application, it needs this option to get input when elevated processes are in the foreground.
-This version of Python is launched only if Enso is installed to `C:\Program Files\Enso` and will not work being unsigned.
+This version of Python is launched only if it is properly signed and Enso is installed at `C:\Program Files\Enso`.

 #### Bringing the source snapshot back to life